Does Home Insurance Cover Injuries Away From Your Home?

 1. 1

-Prioritize the injured person's immediate medical needs before anything else.
-If the injury is minor, offer to cover the initial visit through Coverage F, which does not require a fault determination.
-Acting quickly can prevent a small injury from escalating into a lawsuit.
+Attend to the injured person's medical needs immediately.
+For minor injuries, offer to cover the initial visit through Coverage F, which doesn't require a fault determination.
+Moving fast can keep a small injury from turning into a lawsuit.

 2. 2

-Photograph the location where the injury happened and collect the injured person's contact information.
-Write down what happened while the details are fresh, including any witness names and statements.
-Save all documentation in one place for your insurer.
+Photograph where the injury happened and get the injured person's contact information.
+Write down what occurred while it's fresh, including witness names and statements.
+Keep all of it in one place before you call your insurer.

 3. 3

-Report the incident to your homeowners insurer as soon as possible, even before a formal claim or lawsuit is filed.
-Many policies require prompt notification, and late reporting can jeopardize your coverage.
-State Farm, Allstate, and most major insurers allow you to file a claim by phone, through their app, or online.
+Report the incident to your homeowners insurer immediately, even before a formal claim or lawsuit is filed.
+Late reporting can jeopardize your coverage, because most policies require prompt notification.
+State Farm, Allstate and most major insurers accept claims by phone, app or online.

 4. 4